Aalto NeuroImaging (ANI) Infrastructure

 - All studies involving human subjects, must acquire a supporting statement from appropriate ethics committee (e.g. from Aalto University (in Finnish), Hospital District of Helsinki and Uusimaa (in Finnish) or University of Helsinki).

-- The technical director accepts the research permission (form in the document page), which includes among others signature by the principal investigator, the names of people who are allowed to make reservations with this research permission, and the number of hours, which are also denoted in the financial obligation by the user.
+- The technical director accepts the research permission (in the forms below), which includes among others signature by the principal investigator, the names of people who are allowed to make reservations with this research permission, and the number of hours, which are also denoted in the financial obligation by the user.